mvs-develop/dev.bitshares.works/docs/bts_guide/dev_faq.rst

 .. _dev-faq10:

-Is there a specification for Bitshares scripting language? (assuming there is one)
+Is there a specification for DNA scripting language? (assuming there is one)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No scripting